pritzvi/hugo-mock-landing-page-domain-name/USER-STORIES.md

 ## Security and Integration
 21. As a security officer, I want to set permissions for who can view, edit, or execute specific workflows, so sensitive processes remain protected.

-22. As an IT administrator, I want to integrate WorkflowCopy AI with our SSO solution, so user access is managed centrally.
+22. As an IT administrator, I want to integrate CopyCat AI with our SSO solution, so user access is managed centrally.

 23. As a compliance officer, I want to audit workflow execution history, so I can ensure processes are being followed correctly.

 24. As a system administrator, I want to set up data retention policies for recordings and logs, so we comply with company policies.

-25. As an enterprise architect, I want to integrate WorkflowCopy AI with our existing tools through APIs, so it fits into our technology ecosystem.
+25. As an enterprise architect, I want to integrate CopyCat AI with our existing tools through APIs, so it fits into our technology ecosystem.